-Otto's birth is the result of a recommendation from the Sifaka Species Survival Plan (SSP) coordinated by the Association of Zoos and Aquariums (AZA).
+Nero's birth is the result of a recommendation from the Sifaka Species Survival Plan (SSP) coordinated by the Association of Zoos and Aquariums (AZA).
 SSPs provide breeding recommendations to maximize genetic diversity, with the goal of ensuring the long-term survival of the captive population and the health of individual animals.
-While keepers at the Zoo chose the name "Otto" for the Holy Roman Emperor Otto the Great, the theme of the Holy Roman Empire-esque names was the suggestion of specialists with the Duke Lemur Center in Durham, North Carolina, which owns the parents and directs the SSP breeding, studbook and husbandry protocols.
+There are only eight accredited zoos that house the 50 Coquerel's sifaka in the U.S. and this tiny baby represents 2% of the total captive population in the country.

-Zoo visitors will be able to see Otto along with Anastasia and Gratian in the sifaka exhibit inside the Chimpanzee Forest.
-"Right now he is clinging to Mom's belly and blends in with her fur, but he will become easier to see as he grows," concluded Wagoner.
-"Folks will still have to look high in the trees, but it's worth the effort to catch a glimpse of this remarkable little guy."
+Zoo visitors will be able to see Nero, big brother Otto and their parents in the sifaka exhibit inside the Chimpanzee Forest beginning Sunday, December 4, 2011.
+"Otto is almost as large as Anastasia and Gratian, but you can still tell he is a youngster.
+Baby Nero is clinging to Mom's belly and blends in with her fur, but he will become easier to see as he grows," concluded Wagoner.
+"Folks will still have to look high in the trees, but it's worth the effort to catch a glimpse of new addition to the sifaka family."